romeroRigger/blog/_posts/2018-05-23-Maya-paths.md

 layout: post
 title: Maya Paths
 description: How to configure maya paths
-keywords: Autodesk Maya, python, MEL, setup
+keywords: Autodesk Maya, Python, MEL, Setup
+tags: [Setup, Python, MEL, Project]
 ---

 Every day when anyone tries to learn about scripting in Maya, this big question start to be present, how I put my scripts in another place not just by default in "/scripts" folder.